bartvanerp/SPSsite/content/home/howto.md

 +++

-This platform is targeted to everyone who would like to know more about the field of signal processing.
-The website can be divided in two parts.
+This platform is targeted at everyone who would like to know more about the field of signal processing.
+The website can be divided into three parts.

-First, the discipline part provides reading material, screencast videos, exercises and plenty of other supplementary material to get acquainted with a variety of signal processing topics.
-This part of the website can perfectly be used for self-study, for learning new topics or for revisiting preliminary study material.
+First, the ***Disciplines*** tab provides reading material, screencast videos, exercises and plenty of other supplementary material to get acquainted with a variety of signal processing topics.
+This part of the website is very suitable for self-study, for learning new topics, or for revisiting preliminary study material.

-Secondly, the courses part is targeted specifically to TU/e students.
-Here they can find the study material for the courses offered by the SPS group.
-Students from outside of the TU/e can also use these courses to learn the presented study content in a more structured way.
+Secondly, the ***Courses*** tab is targeted specifically to TU/e students.
+Here, students can find study material for the courses offered by the SPS group.
+Students from outside TU/e can also use these courses to learn the presented study content in a more structured way.

+Finally, the ***Info*** tab is meant for TU/e students who want to learn more about how to join the SPS group.
+This tab displays relevant information for guiding both Bachelor's and Master's students in the process of concluding their studies within the SPS group.